liwaisi-tech/iot-server-smart-irrigation/services/go-consumers/docs/go-consumer-architecture.md

 ## Overview

 The `go-consumer` service is the central message processing component of the IoT Smart Irrigation system.
-It consumes messages from NATS with MQTT support and processes them through dedicated topic-specific handlers, storing processed data in PostgreSQL using GORM.
+It directly consumes MQTT messages from ESP32 devices and processes them through dedicated topic-specific handlers, storing processed data in PostgreSQL using GORM.

 ## System Architecture